 Incomplete or unsustained pubertal development is common, most often as isolated premature thelarche or adrenarche.
 Girls with premature thelarche typically display breast development during the first 2 years of life, but this change is not accompanied by pubertal hormone levels, menarche, advanced bone age on x-ray, androgen effects, or growth acceleration.
 Isolated premature adrenarche is likewise not associated with progressive pubertal development.

 Children with premature adrenarche may have signs of adrenal androgen production (eg, pubic hair, acne, body odor) that progress slowly without acceleration of linear growth.
-Premature adrenarche may be associated with later development of polycystic ovary syndrome (see Polycystic Ovary Syndrome (PCOS)) in adolescence.
+Premature adrenarche may be associated with later development of polycystic ovary syndrome in adolescence.

 Physical changes are typically those of normal puberty for a child of that sex, with the exception of age of onset.
 In most affected girls, a specific cause cannot be identified.
-In the absence of specific symptoms or signs of CNS disease, the probability of an intracranial abnormality depends on younger age of onset of puberty (< 4 yr in girls) and sex of the child (more common among boys).
+In the absence of specific symptoms or signs of central nervous system disease, the probability of an intracranial abnormality depends on younger age of onset of puberty (< 4 years in girls) and sex of the child (more common among boys).
 Overall, affected boys are more likely (up to 60%) to have an identifiable underlying lesion.
 Such lesions include intracranial tumors, especially of the hypothalamus or pineal gland region, including hamartomas, gliomas, germinomas, and adenomas.
 Neurofibromatosis and a few other rare disorders have also been linked to precocious puberty.
 Central precocious puberty can also arise from iatrogenic causes (eg, surgery, radiation, or chemotherapy for cancer).
+A family history of GnRH-dependent precocious puberty is another risk factor.
+Mutations have been identified in several genes to date, but testing remains in its infancy.

-The etiology depends on the predominant sex hormone effect (estrogenic or androgenic), and physical changes are often markedly discordant from normal pubertal development.
+The etiology of GnRH-independent precocious puberty depends on the predominant sex hormone effect (estrogenic or androgenic), and physical changes are often markedly discordant from normal pubertal development.
 Estrogenic effects are most commonly caused by follicular ovarian cysts; other causes include granulosa-theca cell tumors and McCune-Albright syndrome (a triad of follicular cysts, polyostotic fibrous dysplasia, and café-au-lait spots).
-Adrenal enzyme defects, specifically congenital adrenal hyperplasia (see Overview of Congenital Adrenal Hyperplasia), are the most common pathologic form of androgen excess in children of either sex.
-Additional causes of GnRH-independent precocious puberty in boys include familial male gonadotropin-independent precocity (due to an activating mutation of the gene for luteinizing hormone [LH] receptors), testosterone -producing testicular tumors, and occasionally McCune-Albright syndrome.
+Adrenal enzyme defects, specifically congenital adrenal hyperplasia, are the most common pathologic form of androgen excess in children of either sex.
+Additional causes of GnRH-independent precocious puberty in boys include familial male gonadotropin-independent precocity (due to an activating mutation of the gene for luteinizing hormone [LH] receptors), testosterone-producing testicular tumors, rarely ectopic beta-human chorionic gonadotropin (beta-hCG) production resulting from certain tumors (due to activation of LH receptors in testes), and occasionally McCune-Albright syndrome.

 In girls, breasts develop, and pubic hair, axillary hair, or both appear.
 Girls may begin to menstruate.
 In boys, facial, axillary, and pubic hair appears and the penis grows, with or without enlargement of testes, depending on the etiology.
 Body odor, acne, and behavior changes may develop in either sex.